w-coleman-moore/ePortfolio/index.md

 ## Introduction

+I'm Coleman Moore and I've been a software engineer and engineering manager for over 30 years.
 I've been in the Southern New Hampshire University (SNHU) Computer Science program since July 2017.
 I entered in the program with two years of credits from an Associates Degree I completed many years ago.
+I decided to return to school to obtain a Bachelor's Degree in Computer Science.
+I did that for several reasons, one to complete a goal I started to pursue many years ago, and also to learn the theory behind software design and become current in the latest tools and languages.

 ## Educational Reflection